telerik/winforms-docs/scheduler/views/common-visual-properties.md

 # Common visual properties

 There are some properties which can modify the appearance of the appointments in __RadScheduler__ and are common for all views.

 ## Exact time rendering

-Exact Time Rendering increases readability of the appointments by rendering them at its exact Start and End time corresponding
-          with the time slots around.
+Exact Time Rendering increases readability of the appointments by rendering them at its exact Start and End time corresponding  with the time slots around.
 When __ExactTimeRendering__ is enabled, appointments will not snap to the nearest cell border but will render exactly on the location where their Start and End dates are expected to be.
 To enable this functionality, use the __ExactTimeRendering__  property:
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\CommonProperties.cs region=exactTimeRendering}}
 {{source=..\SamplesVB\Scheduler\Views\CommonProperties.vb region=exactTimeRendering}}